uvarc/rc-website/content/userinfo/hpc/cpu-best-practices.md

 Example 100 job workflow:
 95/100 jobs expect to consume 5GB memory
 5/100 jobs expect to consume 90GB memory
-Don't request 100 GB for every job - split workflow into 2 separate arrays i.e. 95 jobs requesting 10GB and 5 jobs requesting 100GB
+Do not request 100 GB for every job - leads to significant wasted memory Do split workflow into separate arrays i.e. 95 jobs requesting 10GB and 5 jobs requesting 100GB

 4. Add a small safety margin